project-trans/MtF-wiki/README-EN.md

 ----

 ## Acknowledgement

 We run a [Hugo][hugo-url] on [github pages][wiki-url].
 Theme [zdoc][zdoc-url].
-Thanks.
+Thanks for them.

-Many materials were referred to in the process of writing this project, we would like to thank you.
+Many materials were referred to during the process of writing this project, we would like to say thank you here.

 ----

 ## Copyrights

 [![CC][cc-img]][cc-url]

 Apart from special statement, the content (expect the code) of this site was published under [Creative Commons BY-SA 4.0][cc-url] and [The Star And Thank Author License](https://github.com/zTrix/sata-license).

-In a nutshell, you are free to share and adapt, but you must give appropriate credit and share under same license without additional restrictions.
+In a nutshell, you are free to share and adapt, but you must give the appropriate credit and share under the same license without additional restrictions.

 And star GitHub repo.